lisutek2100/lisutek2100/README.md

-👋 Hi, I’m @stavrosfilippidis a cloud and security engineer that worked extensively in the startup scene in Berlin.
+👋 Hi, I’m @stavrosfilippidis a cloud and security engineer that worked extensively in the startup scene.
 I'm a big fan of open source technology and what it provides to the tech world.
 My specialties are building and securing cloud infrastructure and working with innovative teams on meaningful technology.